digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 the arrangement of rollback nodes.

-The privacy section of the ledger model makes a point of saying that a ledger model should be **subaction-closed** to support projections.
+The privacy section of the ledger model makes a point of saying that a contract model should be **subaction-closed** to support projections.
 But this requirement is not necessarily true once we introduce rollbacks.
 Rollback nodes may contain actions that are not valid as standalone actions, since they may have been interrupted prematurely by an exception.

-Instead, we require that the ledger model be **projection-closed**, i.e. closed under projections for any party 'p'.
+Instead, we require that the contract model be **projection-closed**, i.e. closed under projections for any party 'p'.
 This is a weaker requirement that matches what we actually the need.